 Sciatica is one of the most debilitating conditions anyone can experience.
 It can also be one of the more complicated conditions anyone can experience because of the extreme pain involved.

 What is sciatica?

 Sciatica most often arises from a pinched nerve in the lower lumbar spine, or the low back.
 This is significant because the sciatic nerve is formed by the L4, L5, S1, S2, and S3 nerve roots.
 These five nerves merge together into the sciatic nerve, which passes underneath the piriformis muscle.
-The piriformis is found beneath the gluteus maximus, and when it tightens, it can compress the sciatic nerve.
+The piriformis is found beneath the gluteus maximus, and when it tightens, it can compress, or pinch, the sciatic nerve.
 This is a significant issue for pregnant people.
 More on this later.

 True sciatica is often felt from the low back and pelvic area, down one of the legs, all the way to the toes.
 It can range from a deep throbbing ache to sharp lightning down one of the legs.
 It’s nearly impossible to get any relief from sciatica, no matter what position you get into.

-But where do the misalignments come from?
-Bear with me, because this answer is twofold.
+But where do spinal misalignments come from?

 Trauma and injury are obvious reasons, and don’t need much explanation.
 Car accidents, sports injuries, slips, falls, even sneezing!
 (Yes, I once had a patient who gave herself sciatica from sneezing.)